flowr-analysis/flowr/wiki/Terminology.md

 ## Program Slicing

-For more information on different slicing variants, refer to Section&nbsp;2.1.3 of my [master's thesis](http://dx.doi.org/10.18725/OPARU-50107).
+For more information on different slicing variants, refer to Section&nbsp;2.1.3 of the original [master's thesis](http://dx.doi.org/10.18725/OPARU-50107).

 <details>
 <summary>Overview of the classification used within the thesis</summary>